01 Aug Korg B2 Digital Piano – REVIEW | Best Piano under $650?

 This piano also includes a large music rack to put your music on which is really helpful considering many of these portable digital pianos have very small music racks.

-If you think the all new Korg B2 sounds like the piano for you then let us know.
+If you think the Korg B2 sounds like the piano for you then let us know.
 Please contact right away by email or call us directly Mon thru Sat during our studio hours 10am to 7pm Mountain Time if you live in the US and we can talk to you in detail about this and other digital pianos and let you know about the special pricing available to you right now also with free shipping, no tax, brand new.